bathtubfulloftoast/novassite/src/content/blog/alternatives.md

 ---
 title: 'alternatives'
-description: 'a list of alternatives to apps/services ive personally used.'
+description: 'a list of alternatives to apps/services ive heard of.'
 pubDate: '10/6/2025 3:45 PM'
 ---